Decidability of Interpretability: Preliminaries

 \begin{theorem}[Bodirsky, Pinsker, and Tsankov~\cite{BPT-decidability-of-definability}] There is an algorithm which, given two finitely bounded homogeneous structures $\bA, \bB$, outputs all possible behaviours of canonical functions from $\bA$ to $\bB$ (the number of such behaviours is finite). \end{theorem}

-The importance of canonical functions lies in this fact that they can be computed between finitely bounded homogeneous structures; for \emph{Ramsey structures}, they are even common in a certain sense.
-We will not require the definition of a Ramsey structure, for which we refer to, e.g.,~\cite{CSS-Ramsey}, but only the following consequence of the Ramsey property from~\cite{BPT-decidability-of-definability}, see also~\cite{BP-canonical}.
+The importance of canonical functions lies in the fact that they can be computed between finitely bounded homogeneous structures; for \emph{Ramsey structures}, they are even common in a certain sense.
+Before making this precise we give, for the sake of completeness, the definition of a Ramsey structure.
+We would like to point out that in this paper we shall only make use of the forthcoming consequence of the Ramsey property.
+A countable structure $\bA$ is said to be \emph{Ramsey} if for all $k \geq 1$ and all finite substructures $\mathbb X,\mathbb Y \subseteq \bA$ there is a finite substructure $\mathbb Z \subseteq \bA$ such that for all maps